 Temperature control is critical when grilling.
 (It’s the “entry trick” to being a grill master: read more at Easy Grilling Techniques for Perfect Cookout Results.)

-Use the 2 Zone Fire Method so meat isn’t charred on the outside before the inside has reached desired doneness.
+2 Zone Fire for Steaks Over 2″ Thick: this method ensures meat isn’t charred on the outside before the inside has reached desired doneness.

 It is exactly what it sounds like – a grilling surface that is separated into two areas: